jimmyangel/morinricardo/content/post/2022-03-24-usb-thesis.md

 Since I wanted to improve my time travel experience, I decided to dig out my old copy of the project report and, oh no!, the pages are actually fading!
 Well, I thought, if I leave it just like that, after a couple of years there would be nothing but blank pages left.
 No more time travel!

-So I went ahead and scanned the old document and decided to post it on my here on my blog -- the document was, of course, typed using a typewriter by Evelin Hernandez.
+So I went ahead and scanned the old document and decided to post it here on my blog -- the document was, of course, typed using a typewriter by Evelin Hernandez.
 Word processors had just been invented and they were not widely available at the time.

 Here is the scanned and OCR'd PDF:
 <p align="center">